kuanalex/bnpp/BNPP-CPD-503-522.md

 oc login $(oc whoami --show-server) -u kubeadmin -p <kubeadmin-password>
 ```

-Review OCP version
+### Review OCP version

 ```
 oc get clusterversion
 ```

-Review storage classes
+### Review storage classes

 ```
 oc get sc
 ```

-Review OCP cluster status

-Make sure all nodes are in ready status
+### Review OCP cluster status and make sure all nodes are in ready status

 ```
 oc get nodes
 ```

-Make sure all mc are in correct status, UPDATED all True, UPDATING all False, DEGRADED all False
+### Make sure all mc are in correct status, UPDATED all True, UPDATING all False, DEGRADED all False

 ```
 oc get mcp
 ```

-Make sure all co are in correct status, AVAILABLE all True, PROGRESSING all False, DEGRADED all False
+### Make sure all co are in correct status, AVAILABLE all True, PROGRESSING all False, DEGRADED all False

 ```
 oc get co
 ```

-Make sure there are no unhealthy pods, if there are, please open an IBM support case to fix them.
+### Make sure there are no unhealthy pods, if there are, please open an IBM support case to fix them.

 ```
 oc get po -A -owide | egrep -v '([0-9])/\1' | egrep -v 'Completed'
 ```

-Get CPD installed projects
+### Get CPD installed projects

 ```
 oc get pod -A | grep zen
 ```

-Get CPD version and installed components
+### Get CPD version and installed components

 ```
 cpd-cli manage login-to-ocp \